 A panoramic shot taken from the house right side of the wrap-around projection booth by Edward M. Pio Roda graces Stuart Elliot's 2013 N.Y.
 Times article "TCM Moves to Lure Film Buffs Out of Their Living Rooms."
 The article discusses TCM's efforts to extend the brand with film festivals, memorabilia and guided tours.

 On the Dome's screen is the 70mm presentation of "It's a Mad, Mad, Mad, Mad World," as part of the 2013 TCM Festival in Hollywood.
-In this image the screen doesn't look very big but it's actually 32' x 86'.
+The image size seen here is substantially smaller than the 32' x 86' picture the theatre had when it opened.

 The Cinerama pages: Cinerama Dome history | exterior views | back to top - interior views | projection | ArcLight Hollywood | the other Cinerama house: Warner Hollywood